FREQUENTLY ASKED QUESTIONS

 Will there be prizes?

-There sure will be!
+Absolutely!
 Follow our Twitter @HACKtheMACHINE and keep an eye out for our announcement.

 What is the dress code?